davidsantiago/stencil/README.md

 ## Recently

+* Released version 0.2.0.
+Supports Clojure 1.3 and now builds with lein instead of cake.
+Now uses Slingshot for exceptions instead of clojure.contrib.condition; should not result in any code changes unless you are examining exceptions.

+### Previously...

 * Released version 0.1.2, fixing bug in the handling of missing partial templates and adding functions to remove entries from the dynamic template store and cache.

-### Previously...

 * Released version 0.1.1, fixing bug in the handling of inverted sections.